faenrandir/a_careful_examination/documents/book_of_mormon/nick_frederick_laura_hales_new_testament_intertextuality_excerpts.md

 ---

 ...
-I’ve identified that we have about 650 phrases that I think you can demonstrate pretty clearly are from the New Testament in the Book of Mormon.
+I've identified that we have about 650 phrases that I think you can demonstrate pretty clearly are from the New Testament in the Book of Mormon.

----
+## See also

+* [The Bible, Mormon scripture, and the rhetoric of allusivity](https://www.worldcat.org/title/939911496) (Frederick's 2016 publication containing these insights)
+* Line Within Line: An Intertextual Analysis of Mormon Scripture and the Prologue of the Gospel of John (worldcat [#7065968821](https://www.worldcat.org/title/7065968821) and [#1347347376](https://www.worldcat.org/title/1347347376)) (Frederick's 2013 Dissertation)
+* [John 11 in the Book of Mormon](https://scholarsarchive.byu.edu/facpub/3290/) (Frederick and Joseph Spencer)